6.30pm – 8.15pm | Monday 28 October | Kaleide Theatre, RMIT

 From technicolour landscapes, to groaning glaciers, this eclectic mix of short films fuse together through satire, fantasy, art and jazz – each exploring the world around us in very different ways.

-Note: The experimental shorts screening will be followed by a screening of Extra-Terrestrial Ecologies, which you may also be interested in.
+Note: The experimental shorts session will be followed by a screening of Extra-Terrestrial Ecologies, which you may also be interested in.

 This screening was made possible with the support of RMIT.